 What the Courts Decide

-Once a Court has determined both the need and the ability to pay, there are several additional that a court may consider to determine if an award of alimony is appropriate.
+Once a Court has determined both the need and the ability to pay, there are several additional that a court may consider to determine if an award is appropriate.
 Some of the other criteria that are taken into consideration are:

 • The standard of living the couple had during the marriage